timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle F-Procedure and Administration/CHAPTER 79-DEFINITIONS/CHAPTER 79-DEFINITIONS.md

 * #### (10) Prevailing commissioners' standard tables
   * For purposes of subsection (c)(3)(B)(i), the term "prevailing commissioners' standard tables" means the most recent commissioners' standard tables prescribed by the National Association of Insurance Commissioners which are permitted to be used in computing reserves for that type of contract under the insurance laws of at least 26 States when the contract was issued.
 If the prevailing commissioners' standard tables as of the beginning of any calendar year (hereinafter in this paragraph referred to as the "year of change") are different from the prevailing commissioners' standard tables as of the beginning of the preceding calendar year, the issuer may use the prevailing commissioners' standard tables as of the beginning of the preceding calendar year with respect to any contract issued after the change and before the close of the 3-year period beginning on the first day of the year of change.

+* #### (11) Insurance interest rate
+  * For purposes of this section—

+  * #### (A) In general
+    * The term "insurance interest rate" means, with respect to any contract issued in any calendar year, the lesser of—

+      * (i) the section 7702 valuation interest rate for such calendar year (or, if such calendar year is not an adjustment year, the most recent adjustment year), or

+      * (ii) the section 7702 applicable Federal interest rate for such calendar year (or, if such calendar year is not an adjustment year, the most recent adjustment year).

+  * #### (B) Section 7702 valuation interest rate
+    * The term "section 7702 valuation interest rate" means, with respect to any adjustment year, the prescribed U.S. valuation interest rate for life insurance with guaranteed durations of more than 20 years (as defined in the National Association of Insurance Commissioners' Standard Valuation Law) as effective in the calendar year immediately preceding such adjustment year.

+  * #### (C) Section 7702 applicable Federal interest rate
+    * The term "section 7702 applicable Federal interest rate" means, with respect to any adjustment year, the average (rounded to the nearest whole percentage point) of the applicable Federal mid-term rates (as defined in section 1274(d) but based on annual compounding) effective as of the beginning of each of the calendar months in the most recent 60-month period ending before the second calendar year prior to such adjustment year.

+  * #### (D) Adjustment year
+    * The term "adjustment year" means the calendar year following any calendar year that includes the effective date of a change in the prescribed U.S. valuation interest rate for life insurance with guaranteed durations of more than 20 years (as defined in the National Association of Insurance Commissioners' Standard Valuation Law).

+  * #### (E) Transition rule
+    * Notwithstanding subparagraph (A), the insurance interest rate shall be 2 percent in the case of any contract which is issued during the period that—

+      * (i) begins on January 1, 2021, and

+      * (ii) ends immediately before the beginning of the first adjustment year that beings after December 31, 2021.

 #### (g) Treatment of contracts which do not meet subsection (a) test
 * #### (1) Income inclusion